Bone Broth Hot Cocoa

 Why You'll Love This Recipe

 • No Refined Sugar: I use organic maple syrup instead of cane sugar.
-This brings natural sweetness to this healthy hot cocoa.
+This brings natural sweetness to this bone broth hot chocolate.

 • Protein Hot Cocoa: This Bone Broth Hot Cocoa has 10 grams of protein per cup!